Can You Bisque and Glaze Fire Pottery at the Same Time?

 Single Firing in Pottery

-The term single firing refers to the combination of bisque and glazing into one firing cycle.
+The term single firing refers to combining bisque and glazing into a single firing cycle.
 Many ceramists practice single firing with mixed results.
 In essence, single firing eliminates the need for bisque firing.
-To use a single fire process, you’ll need to work on raw glazing or glazing your greenware.
+To use a single-fire process, you’ll need to work on raw glazing or glaze your greenware.

 Part of what makes single firing difficult is that glazing before any firing process doesn’t allow impurities and gases to come to the surface beforehand.
 With that said, there’s a risk of failure in the kiln.